Harrison Ford: Incidents

-On August 22, 1987, Ford was traveling with Clint Eastwood and Sondra Locke aboard a Gulfstream III when the jet developed trouble during a Paris-to-L.A. flight and was forced to land in Bangor, Maine.
-The trio spent the night at a hotel and after repairs and refueling resumed their flight the following day.
+On August 22, 1987, Ford was traveling as a passenger with Clint Eastwood and Sondra Locke aboard a Gulfstream III when the jet developed an engine fire and stuck landing gear during a Paris-to-L.A. flight and was forced to land in Bangor, Maine.
+The charter company owning the G-3 sent another jet and mechanics to Bangor, and the group flew out on that plane the next day.

 On October 23, 1999, Ford was involved in the crash of a Bell 206L4 LongRanger helicopter.
 The NTSB accident report states that Ford was piloting the aircraft over the Lake Piru riverbed near Santa Clarita, California, on a routine training flight.
 While making his second attempt at an autorotation with powered recovery, the aircraft was unable to recover power after the sudden drop in altitude.
-It landed hard and began skidding forward in the loose gravel before flipping onto its side.
+It landed hard and skidded forward in the loose gravel before flipping onto its side.
 Neither Ford nor the instructor pilot suffered any injuries, though the helicopter was seriously damaged.

-On March 5, 2015, Ford's plane, believed to be a Ryan PT-22 Recruit, made an emergency landing on the Penmar Golf Course in Venice, California.
+On March 5, 2015, Ford's plane, believed to be a Ryan PT-22 Recruit, made an emergency landing on the Penmar Golf Course in Venice, California, after it lost engine power.
 He was taken to Ronald Reagan UCLA Medical Center, where he was reported to be in fair to moderate condition.
 Ford suffered a broken pelvis and broken ankle during the accident, as well as other injuries.

 On February 13, 2017, Ford landed an Aviat Husky at John Wayne Airport in Orange County, California, on the taxiway left of runway 20L.
 A Boeing 737 was holding short of the runway on the taxiway when Ford overflew them.

 On April 24, 2020, at the Los Angeles Hawthorne Airport while piloting his Husky, Ford crossed a runway where another aircraft was landing.
-According to the FAA, the two planes were about 3,600 feet from each other and there was no danger of a crash.
+According to the FAA, the two planes were about 3,600 feet from each other and there was no danger of collision.
 A representative of Ford later said that he "misheard" an instruction given to him by air traffic control.